+If you're locked in a constant battle to get your kids to eat a healthy meal in the morning, we've got one word for you: Smoothies.
 Fresh fruit smoothies are high in fiber, low in fat and loaded with vitamins and antioxidants.
 Basically, they're a power breakfast that will put a little long-lasting pep in a child's step before they head off to school.
+Not only that, they are sweet and tasty — so there's no way your kid will turn one away.
 The best part?
-They're super-easy to whip up.
+They're super-easy to make.

 Not all children are instantly jazzed about the idea of having fruit for breakfast, but if you use frozen fruit instead of ice, smoothies get a thick, creamy texture that's not unlike a milkshake.
 Not to mention frozen fruit adds a huge flavor boost.